kingluddite/web-dev-notes/frontend/gatsby/udemy/358n-gatsby-tutorial-and-projects-course/section-03-portfolio-project/01a-hero-image-query.md

 ## Put the code in gatsby
 * We use `StaticQuery` in GraphQL Code Explorer
-    - But we just copy the graphql with code inside backticks
+    - But we just copy the GraphQL with code inside backticks

 `Code Exporter`